Is it even possible to get average food in Iceland? This Iceland travel guide presents typical Icelandic dishes that you must not miss.

 Icelandic lamb Is the best anywhere.

 Another natural gift of Iceland is lamb from local farms.
 This is traditionally served along with cooked potatoes and some sauce.
 Iceland is not known as a culinary capital, but its local raw materials are priceless.

-Since you are on the Iceland adventure tour, you will not be bothered by cooking.
-Therefore, the best way to try out some good Icelandic lamb is at a restaurant.
+If you're on an Iceland tour, you should not be bothered by cooking.
+The best way to try out some good Icelandic lamb is at a local restaurant.

 A special food in the far south and west is smoked puffin and game meat (deer).
 Icelanders are avid hunters and enjoy their trophies on a dinner plate.
 Despite their national bird being the puffin and rapidly dwindling numbers, a few Icelanders still consume it, and a few Reykjavík restaurants serve it.
 The Icelandic puffin's natural habitat is cliffs, but their habitat has been reduced due to development and climate change.

-When you stumble upon a local Icelander, you may meet his passion for licorice flavor.
-Sometimes it can be pretty obsessive.
+When you stumble upon a local Icelander, you may also meet their obsessive passion for licorice flavor...
 Nevertheless, this generally unpopular flavor has caught on in Iceland.
 And where exactly do Icelanders add licorice flavor?
 For example, the candies, Skyr – traditional Icelandic high-fat yogurt, chocolate, or strong alcoholic liquor.
 Would you like to try it?

 This is one of the significant signs that Icelanders love American tastes.
-They are number one in drinking the most Coca-Cola per year (although it may no longer be produced locally) and eating ice cream (yes...ice cream is incredibly popular in Iceland).
+For example, they are number one in drinking the most Coca-Cola per year (although it may no longer be produced locally) and eating ice cream (yes...ice cream is incredibly popular in Iceland).

 Our Iceland Foodie Guide recommends...Shopping in the supermarket?